brearenee/MST/README.txt

-Given a text file with edgeName, distance (town.txt) - calculate the minimum spanning tree/ smallest distance to reach all points.
+Given a text file with nodeName1, nodeName2, distance (town.txt) - calculate the minimum spanning tree/ smallest distance to reach all points.

 to run: